-2. When this Overlay District Applies.
+2. When the Floodplain Management Overlay District Applies.

-If the applicant is seeking site plan approval or a building or grading permit, and any part of the development is within the Floodplain Overlay District, as defined in Section 5.14.2C, then the ordinance applies and the applicant must furnish the required materials listed in Section 5.29.1D and adhere to the relevant provisions.
+If the applicant is seeking site plan approval or a building or Grading Permit, and any part of the development is within the Floodplain Overlay District, as defined in Section 5.14.2C, then the ordinance applies and the applicant must furnish the required materials listed in Section 5.29.1D and adhere to the relevant provisions.